-Salmon for wildlife
+Salmon for Wildlife

 How do salmon declines affect coastal bears and wolves?
 And how much salmon is required to sustain species that have evolved to live with the annual returns of salmon?

-Raincoast scientists address the above question through the Salmon Carnivore Program, part of our larger Salmon for Wildlife Initiative.
+Raincoast scientists address the above questions through the Salmon Carnivore Program, part of our larger Salmon for Wildlife Initiative.
 Referenced against a backdrop of historical and contemporary declines in coastal salmon runs, we suspect that bears and wolves now receive a fraction of the salmon they once did.

 Using hair collected from fur snagging stations, we use DNA, stable isotopes and hormones to track bear numbers, estimate how much salmon coastal grizzlies are consuming and elucidate the relationship between salmon and bear numbers.
 Hormonal assays give us information about potential stress, reproductive activity and protein deprivation bears might show in response to poor salmon returns.

 Current thinking in conservation science instructs salmon management to include the bears, wolves and other wildlife that have an evolutionary reliance on the annual pulse of nutrients and energy delivered via spawning salmon.
 Even the Department of Fisheries and Oceans Canada’s Wild Salmon Policy recognizes the need for management to transcend salmon ‘production’ alone and consider the needs of terrestrial species.